abajwa-hw/single-view-demo/README.md

 ls -la /usr/share/java/my*
 ```

-- Notice only two tables in HCAT
+- Notice in HCat there is no persons table
 http://sandbox.hortonworks.com:8000/hcatalog/

 - Import data from MySQL to Hive ORC table using Sqoop